Or jump to Weddings FAQ

 As much or as little as you like.

-In our experience, most clients will select feature music and indicate a genre from which we select background music.
-For background music we are able to play about 20 pieces per hour of continuous music.
+In our experience, most clients will select any feature music and indicate a genre from which we select background music.
+For background music we are able to play about 10 pieces per half hour of continuous music.